View Profile Page

-Assistant Professor, Earth and Environmental Studies
+Associate Professor, Earth and Environmental Studies

 One of my research goals is to understand how physical, biological processes, and the coupling between them, influence coastal dynamics.
 Another research objective of mine is to understand how human activities affect coastal evolution, through both the accumulated effects of purposeful engineering activities and the unintentional consequences of land-use change.